Club Adventures Logo

 Day 5: Bumthang

-If your group didn’t have time to visit Trongsa Dzong yesterday, there’s time for a visit this morning before the drive to Yotongla Pass where you’ll re-join the Trans Bhutan Trail and immerse yourself in the peaceful beauty of Bhutan.
+If your group didn’t have time to visit Trongsa Dzong yesterday, there’s time for a visit this morning before you drive to Yotongla Pass, where you’ll re-join the Trans Bhutan Trail.
 After hiking over the pass, you’ll descend through green meadows and open forest until you reach the serene Gyaltsa River.
-After you’ve had a rest, follow this pristine river until you reach Gyaltsa Village where your private transfer to Bumthang will be waiting.
-You won’t go hungry on this full day of walking as the group will stop to enjoy a delicious lunch along the trail.
-On arrival in Bumthang, check into your hotel for the next two nights.
+After you’ve had a rest, follow this river until you reach Gyaltsa Village where your private transfer to Bumthang will be waiting.
+Stop for lunch along the trail, then arrive in Bumthang and check into your hotel for the next two nights.
+You’ll then head out to visit Bumthang Brewery – producers of Bhutan’s celebrated Red Panda Beer.
+Nearby is Bhutan’s only commercial cheese factory and both the factory and the brewery are legacies of a Swiss-run development project called Swiss Farm, which introduced distinctive European farming and production techniques into the Bumthang area.

 Day 6: Bumthang